IepIweidieng/TJAPlayer3/tja.md

     * Drumroll-type note(s) which share the same terminating note symbol: Behaves as a single drumroll-type note but changes its head position, note type, and length on branch switching.
     * For length-changing notes, the amount of hits done for non-balloon bar drumrolls is counted independently in each branch, but amount of hits done for balloons is shared across branches.
     * For a bar-type drumroll note, its visual appearance becomes broken when its head in the target branch is no longer drawn when switching the branch.
+  * Recommendation for developers: The behaviors of TaikoJiro 1 is followed for such drumroll-type notes, but the visual appearance of bar-type drumrolls should not be broken.

 #### Examples